Shri Vinoba Bhave Civil Hospital

 It is the largest specialty hospital in Dadra and Nagar Haveli and Daman and Diu, catering to the population of the union territory and the adjoining areas of Gujarat and Maharashtra for their curative, preventive and rehabilitation needs.
 Virtually free-of-cost services are provided to the underprivileged sections of the society and with a daily OPD of circa 3500 patients, the hospital treats over 1 million out-patients annually.

-VBCH is an NQAS-certified hospital, by the Union Ministry of Health.
+The Hospital is an NQAS-certified hospital, by the Union Ministry of Health.
 It acts as the tertiary centre for all public health centres throughout Dadra and Nagar Haveli.

 History

 Earlier known as Cottage Hospital, it was established in 1952 with the aim to provide affordable and comprehensive medical care to the residents of the Union Territory, with the prime focus on weaker sections in rural areas.

-After renovation it was renamed as "Shri Vinoba Bhave Civil Hospital, Silvassa" after Vinoba Bhave, who is considered as National Teacher of India and the spiritual successor of Mahatma Gandhi, and re-dedicated to the people on 1 June 1999.
+After renovation it was renamed as "Shri Vinoba Bhave Civil Hospital" after Vinoba Bhave, who is considered as National Teacher of India and the spiritual successor of Mahatma Gandhi, and re-dedicated to the people on 1 June 1999.

+The hospital recently underwent a massive upgrade with construction of a new state-of-the-art building which was inaugurated by the honorable Prime Minister Shri Narendra Modi in the year 2024, and renamed to NAMO Hospital.